crcn/tandem-old/packages/tandem-app/README.md

 - [ ] PC VM
   - [ ] dev server /run, and /diff/:documentHash api

+- [ ] front-end needs to use saga for virt windows
-  - [ ] dev server needs to store dependency graph in global state
+- [ ] front-end needs to load assoc ASTs for selected elements

 - [ ] prop inferencing for css styles (needed for things like transpiling)
   - [ ] auto flag for if statement